 Can you swim in it?
 See above

-Wave size: Easily overhead
+Wave size: Easily overhead at times

 Discharge volume: 209,000 cubic feet per second